tetra-code/cse_y2_notes/Q1/BDP/week4.md

 ![Image](../../images/strict_partial_order.PNG)

-- **strict total order**: partial order in which every element of the set is comparable with every other element of the set.
+- **strict total order**: partial order in which every element of the set is comparable with every other element of the set (this forces a linear order or chain)

 ![Image](../../images/strict_total_order.PNG)